tokio-rs/website/content/docs/getting-started/core.md

 +++
 title = "High-level I/O using core"
-description = "Future, stream and sink-based APIs from tokio-core" menu = "getting_started" weight = 6
+description = "Future, stream and sink-based APIs from tokio-io and tokio-core" menu = "getting_started" weight = 6
 +++